aws-samples/eks-workshop/content/statefulset/storageclass.md

 ```
 cat ~/environment/templates/mysql-storageclass.yml
 ```
-You can see provisioner is kubernetes.io/aws-ebs and parameters for EBS.
+You can see provisioner is kubernetes.io/aws-ebs and type is gp2 specified as a parameter.
 ```
 kind: StorageClass
 apiVersion: storage.k8s.io/v1